-9/10/2019 – Co-Founder & Executive Director, David Fajgenbaum, releases a memoir about his life-threatening battle with Castleman disease and the CDCN’s story—now available wherever books are sold!
+9/10/2019 – Co-Founder & Executive Director, David Fajgenbaum, released a memoir about his inspirational battle with Castleman disease and the CDCN’s story—now a national bestseller and available wherever books are sold!

 8/26/2019 – Dr. David Fajgenbaum, co-Founder & Executive Director of the Castleman Disease Collaborative Network (CDCN), a physician-scientist at the University of Pennsylvania, and a patient battling the same disease that he studies, were profiled today on Good Morning America as part of a segment about Fajgenbaum’s new book, Chasing My Cure: A Doctor’s Race to Turn Hope Into Action

 08/21/2019 – A paper published in the Journal of Clinical Investigation last week describes the treatment of three iMCD patients who previously did not respond to IL-6 blockers like siltuximab, the only FDA-approved drug for iMCD.

 Clinical Trial for Sirolimus in iMCD Launching This Summer!

 7/26/2019 – A clinical trial to evaluate the medication sirolimus for treatment-refractory idiopathic multicentric Castleman disease is launching in Summer 2019!
 The trial is run by the University of Pennsylvania and the University of Arkansas for Medical Sciences.

 7/19/2019 – The Philadelphia City Council unanimously passed a resolution declaring July 23 as World Castleman Disease Day in the City of Philadelphia!
 This resolution not only recognizes the CDCN’s celebration of the 2nd annual World Castleman Disease Day, but also shows the council’s support in the the continued efforts of the CDCN to accelerate research to find a cure for Castleman Disease and improve the lives of all Castleman patients and their loved ones.